dx-ted-emea/azure-tessel/labs/service-bus-queues/README.md

 * scroll down to "Shared access key generator"
 * Press the image to copy the key near the PRIMARY KEY, this action will copy the key to your clip board
-* Save this key, you will use it later in this lab
+* Save this key, you will use it later in this lab at Part 4.1

 ![ServiceBus](images/getsas.PNG)